widgetti/solara/solara/website/pages/docs/content/10-howto/20-multipage.md

      Layout component](/api/default_layout) which includes a navigation sidebar.
    * If a path is a directory, Solara will recursively scan the subdirectory and include it in the navigation.
 Read more on this in the [Layout section](layout)

-Solara will now render two pages:
+Solara will render two pages:

    * http://localhost:8765 with title "Click Button"
    * http://localhost:8765/markdown-editor with title "Markdown Editor"

 ## Classical widgets support